hoothin/PagetualGuide/docs/rules/clickMode.md

 # clickMode
->Stop turning page and click nextlink after scrolled to bottom.
+>Stop auto paging and click nextLink when scrolled to the bottom.

 Example:
 --